 If a few of these apply to you, you should look at fibre broadband packages.
 The faster the package, the smoother these activities are likely to be.

-However, if you live alone, or you just use the internet for light browsing, social media and email, for instance, it's worth considering cheaper, less speedy packages.
+However, if you live alone, or you just use the internet for light browsing, social media and email, for instance, it's worth considering cheap internet providers.

 Either way, do your homework and make sure you've weighed up your options before signing up.
 Compare broadband deals to find the perfect balance between speed and affordability.